ZakiZtraki/mcp-sonarr/README.md

 - `GET /mcp/sonarr-help`: Get help information for Sonarr commands
 - `GET /mcp/sonarr-operation-params/{operation_id}`: Get parameters for a specific operation
 - `GET /mcp/sonarr-status`: Check if the Sonarr API is accessible and the API key is valid

+## Troubleshooting

+### Common Issues

+1. **"Error: SONARR_API_KEY environment variable is not set"**
+   - Make sure you've set the SONARR_API_KEY environment variable or added it to your .env file
+   - Verify that your .env file is in the correct location (project root)

+2. **"Error: SONARR_API_URL environment variable is not set"**
+   - Make sure you've set the SONARR_API_URL environment variable or added it to your .env file
+   - The URL should include the full path to the API (e.g., https://sonarr.example.com/api)

+3. **"API key validation failed"**
+   - Verify that your Sonarr instance is running and accessible
+   - Check that the API key is correct and has the necessary permissions in Sonarr
+   - Ensure there are no network issues preventing access to your Sonarr instance

+4. **"This endpoint is only accessible from localhost"**
+   - The /api-key endpoint is restricted to localhost for security reasons
+   - Access this endpoint only from the same machine where the server is running

+### Getting Help

+If you encounter issues not covered here, please:
+1. Check the application logs for more detailed error messages
+2. Open an issue on the GitHub repository with details about your problem
+3. Include relevant error messages and your environment configuration (without sensitive information)